 Sweetened Condensed Milk

-The secret, it turns out, is thick, sweet, delicious condensed milk.
+The secret, it turns out, is thick, sweet, delicious condensed milk – the same not-so-secret ingredient that is used in other Southeast Asian drinks like the Kopi Sanger and the Nanyang Kopi.
 This thick, syrupy beverage was developed to allow milk to endure long storage periods in the hot climate without refrigeration and has found widespread popularity and use throughout the region.

 While an Arabica brew might taste cloyingly sweet in combination with the sugary condensed milk, it offers the perfect counterbalance to the bitter flavor of the Robusta beans.
 This is the distinctive combination that has brought coffee from Vietnam into the spot light.